-Successor to the Hubble Space Telescope, the James Webb Space Telescope (JWST) will help us to find out more about the origins of the Universe by observing infrared light from the youngest galaxies and possibly the first stars.
+Successor to the Hubble Space Telescope (HST), the James Webb Space Telescope (JWST) will help us to find out more about the origins of the Universe by observing infrared light from the youngest galaxies and possibly the first stars.
 It will show us in detail how stars and planetary systems form and will also allow us to study planets both in our Solar System and those orbiting around other stars.

 The James Webb Space Telescope (JWST) is designed to expand the scientific success of Hubble.
 Being a 'cool' telescope, JWST is designed to operate at very low temperatures (around -230° C).
 This will give us an unprecedented view of the Universe at near and mid-infrared wavelengths and will allow scientists to study a wide variety of celestial objects, ranging from planets in the Solar System to nearby stars, from neighbouring galaxies out to the farthest reaches of the very distant Universe.
 JWST is required to operate for a minimum of five years, planned for ten.